-- 1. June 30, 2024, December 31, 2023 and June 30, 2023, according to the provisions of the medium and long-term loan contract signed between the company and the Export-Import Bank of China, the dates that expire eighteen months from the date of first utilization The principal will be repaid in the first installment, and thereafter every six months will be divided into eight installments at the rate agreed upon in the contract. - 2.
-June 30, 2024, December 31, 2023 and June 30, 2023, according to the provisions of the medium and long-term loan contract signed between the company and the cooperative bank commercial bank, the date of expiration
+1. On December 31, 2023 and September 30, 2023, in accordance with the provisions of the medium and long-term loan contract signed between the company and the Export-Import Bank of China, the first installment of the principal shall be repaid on the date of expiry eighteen months after the

-- of twelve months from the date of first utilization The first installment of principal is repaid, and subsequent installments are monthly, with a total of forty-eight installments of principal and interest being amortized evenly. - 3.
+- first draw-down date.
+Thereafter, the principal will be repaid every six months in eight installments at the rate agreed upon in the contract. - 2.
+September 30, 2024, December 31, 2023 and Septmeber 30, 2023, according to the provisions of the medium and long-term loan contract signed between the company and the cooperative bank commercial bank, the date of expiration of twelve months from the date of first utilization.
+The first installment of principal is repaid, and subsequent installments are monthly, with a total of forty-eight installments of principal and interest being amortized evenly. - 3.
 Please refer to Note 8 for details on the guarantees provided for the above-mentioned loans. - 4.
 For long-term loan credit lines, part of which is jointly and severally guaranteed by the chairman and general manager, please refer to Note 7. - 5.
 Other long-term borrowings are capital loans and borrowings from related parties.
 Please refer to Note 7 for details.